utep-cs-systems-courses/nets-python-intro/Readme.md

 Note that there are two major dialects of Python.
 Python 3.* is incompatible with 2*.
 As a result, Python 2.7 remains popular.
-All of our examples have recently been ported to 3.*.
+All of our examples were ported to 3.* during the summer of 2018.
 We (mildly) encourage students to use that dialect of Python.